MarcinKilarski/Website-Audit/seo/seo-report.md

 In order to have a greater impact on your ranking within the search results, you should ensure that backlinks from other sites point to important pages you wish to improve the ranking for.
 This sends a direct signal to Google and Bing that these pages are vital to your business, and that users should find helpful information there.

-A safe ratio of links going to your keyword focused pages and to others on your site (including your Home page), is around 30%/70%.
+A safe ratio of links going to your keyword focused pages and to others on your site (including your homepage), is around 30%/70%.
 As other websites link much often to interesting articles or guides than to a services page.
 The opposite may make the search engines suspicious and may lead to a manual review of your site.

 #### Issue